 Ability Grouping Made Easy

-Using data you gathered during this first quarter (DRA, iReady, STAR testing, or another common assessment) you can plot your students on our this diamond in order to get a clear picture about how to proceed with ability based grouping for the upcoming quarter.
+Using data you gathered during this first quarter (DRA, iReady, STAR testing, or another common assessment) we have come up with a system for you to get a clear picture about how to proceed with ability based grouping for the upcoming quarter.
 Remember, it is important to have your reading groups ability based so that you can differentiate appropriately through instructional strategies and resources.

 While it seems a bit counter-intuitive, the students with the lowest scores go towards the top of the diamond.
 If you look closely, you will note that these top sections are labeled as Tier 2 and Tier 3 as well as IEP.
 On the flip-side of the coin, students who are achieving above grade level and have higher data points, will be placed towards the bottom of the diamond where it is labeled GT.